foxdonut/meiosis-guide/README.md

 # <img src="images/meiosis.png" width="50px"/> Meiosis Guide

 This is a guide to Meiosis (http://meiosis.js.org), a library to manage the data flow of your web applications.
+Meiosis implements the [SAM pattern](http://sam.js.org) by [Jean-Jacques Dubray](http://www.ebpml.org/about).

 Source: https://github.com/foxdonut/meiosis